Access Control (8 min)

 2. Enable the Access Control toggle switch and click the gear icon.

-In the Access Control window, there are two roles by default: Guest User, which applies to any user not logged into the project, and Fallback Role, which is assigned to anyone who does not have a role assigned in Salesforce.
+By default, the Access Control window has two roles: Guest User, which applies to any user not logged into the project, and Fallback Role, which is assigned to anyone who does not have a role assigned in Salesforce.

-We added our two roles that will be used to configure access: Regular Contact and Account Manager.
+We added two roles that will be used to configure access: Regular Contact and Account Manager.

 04 Configuring Access